operator-framework/operator-sdk/doc/ansible/user-guide.md

 ```

 **Note**
-If you run sed on OSX, use syntax instead:
+If you are performing these steps on OSX, use the following command:
 ```
 $ sed -i "" 's|REPLACE_IMAGE|quay.io/example/memcached-operator:v0.0.1|g' deploy/operator.yaml
 ```